encircle360-oss/straightmail/README.md

 If you want to bring your own templates and language files just use the straightmail base image and create your own straightmail image on top of that.
 We suggest to use your own Dockerfile for that.
 You could for example put this one with your templates and language files into a git repository to have everything versioned.

+#### Models in your template

+You can use objects, lists and primitive types in your template (provided in model field).
+Numbers (doubles, integers and co.) will be mapped correctly into the template.

 ### i18n

 As you can see in Dockerfile we provide i18n functionality.
 You can also provide customized subject, just use freemarker template language in template_subject.ftl files